azecoder/flappy-bird-self-learning/README.md

-Developing a Flappy bird game using Machine Learning
-# Flappy Bird - Self Learning Game
+# Flappy Bird - Self Learning
-### It is simple Flappy Bird game.
-But each bird has a brain in this game.
+### Using Neural Network in React

 ![image](https://github.com/azecoder/flappy-bird-self-learning/blob/master/cleverbirds.gif)

-#### To implement brain part of the code, I create a think function and use Neural Network to make decisions.
+Each bird has a brain in this game.
+To implement brain part of the code, I create a think function and use Neural Network to make decisions.
 ```
 this.brain = brain || new NeuralNetwork(4, 10, 2)